 The B.S. with the general business specialization provides students with a maximum amount of flexibility in course options and in the availability of online courses.
+This specialization can be completed entirely online.

-ACCOUNTING SPECIALIZATION
+ACCOUNTING CONCENTRATION

-www.ubalt.edu/accounting
+ubalt.edu/accounting

-FACULTY: Demarest, Gaynor, Korb, Pevzner, White, Williams
+FACULTY: Demarest, Korb, Pevzner, White, Williams

-A maximum of 6 lower-level transfer credits, excluding ACCT 302: Intermediate Accounting II, may be applied to the accounting specialization.
+A maximum of 6 lower-level transfer credits, excluding ACCT 301: Intermediate Accounting I, may be applied to the accounting specialization.
 A minimum grade of C is required in ACCT 302: Intermediate Accounting II.

-For prerequisites, refer to the individual listings in the online course descriptions, found at www.ubalt.edu/coursedescriptions.
+ACCT 302 may not be given in transfer except on a case-by-case basis.
+For prerequisites, refer to the individual listings in the online course descriptions, found at ubalt.edu/coursedescriptions.
+This concentration may be completed entirely online.